edgexfoundry/edgex-docs/docs_src/design/legacy-requirements/device-service.md

 Discovery/Interval | Int | Time between automatic discovery runs, in seconds.
 Defaults to zero (do not run discovery automatically).
 MaxCmdOps | Int | Defines the maximum number of resource operations that can be sent to the driver in a single command.
 MaxCmdResultLen | Int | Maximum string length for command results returned from the driver.
-UpdateLastConnected | Bool | If true, update the LastConnected attribute of a device whenever it is successfully accessed.
+UpdateLastConnected | Bool | If true, update the LastConnected attribute of a device whenever it is successfully accessed (read or write).
 Defaults to false.

 #### Logging section